 Street crime in most of Botswana is very rare, especially against tourists.
 However, tourists have been robbed in the areas of Gaborone Dam and Kgale Hill in the capital, Gaborone.
 Travellers are advised to exercise caution in these areas.
 But you will likely to be safe while touring Botswana.

-There are 6 mobile network operators and also quite a number of internet service providers in Botswana.
+There are over 2 mobile network operators and about 0 internet service providers in Botswana.
 You can checkout the

 and also details about each of them.